Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### Will I be able to make custom animated emotes, once custom emotes are a thing?
-Yes, we like animated emotes, however this will be launched at a future date.
+Yes, custom animated emotes are now available for all channels!

 ## Community Questions